Whitespace character: Markup languages

 Some markup languages, such as SGML, preserve whitespace as written.

 Web markup languages such as XML and HTML treat whitespace characters specially, including space characters, for programmers' convenience.
 One or more space characters read by conforming display-time processors of those markup languages are collapsed to 0 or 1 space, depending on their semantic context.
 For example, double (or more) spaces within text are collapsed to a single space, and spaces which appear on either side of the "=" that separates an attribute name from its value have no effect on the interpretation of the document.
 Element end tags can contain trailing spaces, and empty-element tags in XML can contain spaces before the "/>".
 In these languages, unnecessary whitespace increases the file size, and so may slow network transfers.
 On the other hand, unnecessary whitespace can also inconspicuously mark code, similar to, but less obvious than comments in code.
 This can be desirable to prove an infringement of license or copyright that was committed by copying and pasting.

+Preserving whitespace

 In XML attribute values, sequences of whitespace characters are treated as a single space when the document is read by a parser.
 Whitespace in XML element content is not changed in this way by the parser, but an application receiving information from the parser may choose to apply similar rules to element content.
 An XML document author can use the xml:space="preserve" attribute on an element to instruct the parser to discourage the downstream application from altering whitespace in that element's content.